meshery/meshery/docs/pages/guides/meshery-metrics.md

 type: guide
 ---

-Inorder to generate reports/load testing of your k8 applications, meshery uses `Grafana` and `Prometheus`.
+In order to generate report/load testing of your k8s applications, Meshery uses `Grafana` and `Prometheus`.
 Here you can find steps to generate these endpoints in different environemnts/service mesh adaptors.

 * TOC